 - Set up a prayer wall - Encourage attendees to write down prayer requests and praises on a small piece of paper to pin (or staple, tape, hang—you get the idea) on a prayer wall.
-Your prayer wall could literally be an indoor wall or something creative like these examples on Pinterest.
+Your prayer wall could literally be an indoor wall or something creative.

 Drama is an effective way to demonstrate and teach the truths of the Bible in a way that people can easily understand.
 Drama engages more senses than just hearing, thus increasing worshiper participation.
 Difficult subjects can be handled tastefully and sometimes even humorously with great effect.

 - Inviting a drama ministry team to perform?
 Believe it or not, there are Christian drama teams that exist, and some whose purpose is to travel to retreats, conferences, summer camps and other places to present plays, pantomimes, human videos, skits, dramatic readings, and more.
 They're committed to sharing Biblical truth through performance art.
 Here's a DRAMA Ministry worth checking out.